gmc-code/PC-Python/docs/turtle/turtle_screen_advanced.rst

 .. admonition:: Tasks

     1. Modify the code above to use a different gif of your own choice.
-    2. Modify the code to clear the gif while keeping the drawing.
+    2. Modify the code below to clear the gif while keeping the drawing.

     .. code-block:: python